nakabonne/parrot/README.md

 # parrot
-A cli tool to display the log of requests
+A cli tool to display the log of requests.

 # Usage